-Hundreds of thousands of vehicle crashes a year are caused by it, often involving injuries and death.
+Hundreds of thousands of vehicle crashes a year are caused by distracted driving, often involving injuries and death.
 While 95 percent of people know that distracted driving is dangerous, a majority still admit to using their smartphone while driving and four in ten drivers call distracted driving a habit.
 However, 57 percent of people are more likely to stop driving distracted if someone pressures them.

 Past statewide winners